SkillsFundingAgency/dfc-devops/ArmTemplates/KeyVault/keyvault-access-policy.md

 storagePermissions (optional) array

 Set permissions to secrets.
-Defaults to get.
+Defaults to no access.
 To set different permissions pass in a new array that contains permissions from the following: get, list, delete, set, update, regeneratekey, recover, purge, backup, restore, setsas, listsas, getsas, deletesas